Chicago/tnp-reporting-manual/index.md

 ## Submission Deadlines

 Below are the deadlines to have all required files (exceptions listed below the table) submitted to the City of Chicago.
+If a listed due date falls on a weekend or City of Chicago [holiday](https://www.chicago.gov/city/en/narr/misc/city-holidays.html), the actual due date is the next non-holiday weekday.

 |   Due Date   | Beginning Date |   End Date   |
 |--------------|----------------|--------------|